 It usually takes 9-12 months to generate a conditional gene knock-in mouse model by ES cell targeting technology.

-KO first (Conditional Ready) is a multipurpose model which is similar to the conditional knockout where LoxP sites with the same orientation flank the target fragment and the SA-IRES-reporter fragment flanked by FRT sites is placed within the 5' end intron.
+KO first (Conditional Ready) is a multipurpose, CKO-like model in which LoxP sites with the same orientation flank the target fragment and the SA-IRES-reporter fragment flanked by FRT sites is placed within the 5' end intron.
 This type of mouse model has two main applications:

 2) Mating with Flp-expressing mice results in the deletion of SA-IRES-reporter fragment to obtain conventional Flox mice.
 Flox mice are then mated with various tissue-specific Cre-expressing mice to obtain a range of conditional knockout models.